apl-cornell/SCIF/docs/SecurityMechanisms/reentrancy.md

 to prevent reentrant endorsement, so that reentrant calls do not enable new attacks.

-SeRIF requires any untrusted call made without dynamic locks to be in tail position, forbidding any subsequent operations.
-This approach prevents dangerous reentrancy, but it also enforces two limiting constraints:
-  * Trusted values computed before an untrusted call cannot be returned afterward.
-  * In auto-endorse functions, untrusted operations cannot execute after an untrusted call returns, even though they inherently cannot create reentrancy concerns.

-SCIF maintains the security of SeRIF's reentrancy protection, while improving precision to allow useful code patterns.
+SCIF maintains the security of previous reentrancy protection mechanisms, while improving precision to allow useful code patterns.
 First, methods define their return values by assigning to a special `result` variable.
 A method must assign to this variable on every return path.